FilipWirsen/pp5-ci/README.md

 4. As a store owner I want to be able to see customer reviews on products so that I can know if the product is appricated or not.
 5. As a store owner I want to be able to send emails to customers that signed up to my newsletter so that I can notify them of any new arrivals or upcomming deals to increse sales.

+# Agile

+I have used GitHub issues and projects to implement a basic Agile strategy.
+I created issues for my user stories and a Kanban board for the project.
+I've moved each user story from to do to in progress and finally to done to keep track of my user stories and my progress.
+The Kanban board can be found [here](https://github.com/users/FilipWirsen/projects/4/views/1).

 # Scope

 To achieve my user stories and thinking about the strategy the website will be created with the following functions: